Connection Modes: Local vs Hosted

 - SecretId / SecretKey: Create/view them in Tencent Cloud CAM API keys.

-Control plugins via URL (Hosted Mode only)
+Control plugin scope via URL (Hosted Mode only)

 Environment variables (Hosted Mode)